rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 _Pessimist, First Look_:

-* `empty` does not have any error information.
+* `empty` does not accept any error information.
 It represents a failure of some unknown reason.
    I consider this problematic and an oversimplification.
    Unless I can somehow introduce a meaningful zero-information (let me call it _noOp_) failure, this probably will bite.
 * `(<|>)` semantics is unclear about error information.
 In particular, this definition will prevent any typeclass inductive programming that does interesting things with errors.